-- make sure the workplace satisfies health, safety and welfare requirements, e.g. for ventilation, temperature, lighting, and sanitary, washing and rest facilities;
+- make sure the workplace satisfies health, safety, and welfare requirements.
+E.g. ventilation, temperature, lighting and sanitary facilities for washing and rest;

-- make sure that work equipment is suitable for its intended use, so far as health and safety are concerned, and that it is properly maintained and used;
+- make sure that work equipment is suitable for its intended use, so far as health and safety is a concern.
+That it maintains and used;

-- prevent or adequately control exposure to substances which may damage your employees’ health;
+- prevent or control exposure to substances which may damage your employees’ health;

-- take precautions against danger from flammable or explosive hazards, electrical equipment, noise and radiation;
+- Take precautions against flammable or explosive risks, electrical devices, noise and radiation hazards;

-- avoid hazardous manual handling operations, and where they cannot be avoided, reduce the risk of injury;
+- avoid hazardous manual handling operations.
+Where they cannot avoid, reduce the risk of injury;

 - provide health surveillance as appropriate;

-- provide free any protective clothing or equipment, where risks are not adequately controlled by other means;
+- provide free any protective clothing or equipment.
+Where risks are not controlled by other means;

-- ensure that appropriate safety signs are provided and maintained;
+- ensure that appropriate safety signs provide and maintained;

 How We Can Help You